akevalion/Football/video/script.md

 In this season let's find all the matches where goals are above 5.
 Or we can access the same information using the database.

-# Other projects
+# More projects

-We show how we can analyse data of the football league.
-Roassal has been used to visualize many data and complex projects such as large software in Java, power builder, satelite data, profilers.
+Roassal has been used to visualize many data and complex projects such as large software in Java, satelite data, profilers, 3d visualizations, etc.

 # CONCLUSIONS